umbraco/UmbracoDocs/marketplace-and-integrations/integrations/algolia.md

 The actual content payload is pushed to Algolia for indices created in Umbraco in two scenarios:

 * From the list of indices, the _Build_ action is triggered, resulting in all content of specific Document Types being sent as JSON to Algolia.
-* Using a _ContentPublishedNotification_ handler which will check the list of indices for the specific Document Type, and will update a matching Algolia object.
+* Using a custom handler for [CacheRefresher Notifications](https://docs.umbraco.com/umbraco-cms/reference/notifications/cacherefresher-notifications) which will check the list of indices for the specific Document Type, and will update a matching Algolia object.
+The handler will only run for [SchedulingPublisher server or Single server roles](https://docs.umbraco.com/umbraco-cms/reference/scheduling#using-serverroleaccessor).

 From the dashboard, you can also perform a search over one selected index, or remove it.

-Two additional handlers for _ContentDeletedNotification_ and _ContentUnpublishedNotification_ will remove the matching object from Algolia.

 Each Umbraco content item indexed in Algolia is referenced by the content entity's `GUID` Key field.